Gxnum/dotfiles/README.md

 # Intro
 This repo contains my dotfiles for my rice.
-If you want to replicate my desktop, you ought to follow the guide. u/Zeioth made the Discord animations btw, they rock hard!
+If you want to replicate my desktop, you ought to follow the guide.

 ## To-Do
 Discord files, configs and descriptions.
 Tiling mode: